 Planning a Trip?
 Check Out These Animal-Free Travel Companies

-Whether planning a weekend city break or a month-long adventure, make your next holiday compassionate by choosing an animal-free travel company.
+Whether you’re planning a weekend city break or a month-long adventure, make your next holiday compassionate by choosing an animal-free travel company.

 We’ve put together a list of travel companies that do not offer any tours, attractions, or activities where animals are used for displays, performances, or rides.
 Animals are their own persons, with their own families, friends, and needs – they are not tourism props for entertainment.
 Let’s celebrate this compassionate future of tourism!